asantaga/wiserheatingapi/README.md

 * Merged [pull20(https://github.com/asantaga/wiserheatingapi/pull/20 ) Fix for TRVs not keeping off setting 1.0.9
 * Ability to get,set and copy schedules for all devices

+1.0.10
+* Added PR#23: Added setRoomScheduleAvance and other APIs from @stevesig (thank you!)